slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Leave a trail of accomplishments or smiles behind you.
 - When we listen to the regrets of the elderly and dying, they invariably lament on what they neglected to do, not what they did.
 - Time never has, and never will solve a damn thing.
--->
+> *'I wonder how many people I've looked at all my life and never seen.' -- John Steinbeck* -->